-According to national projections, employment in this occupation is expected to increase by 13 percent between 2012 and 2022, which is a bit faster than average for all career fields. **
+According to national projections, employment in this occupation is expected to increase by nine percent between 2014 and 2024, which is a bit faster than average for all career fields.**

 The increasing number of automobiles on the road is the main driver of growth in this industry.

 Technicians who have both formal training and professional certification will tend to have the best prospects for employment.
 That's why a post-secondary education and certification are important to consider.

 Advancement in the trade usually comes in the form of attaining supervisory positions, starting your own shop, doing custom auto body and antique restorations, or working for insurance companies as a vehicle damage appraiser.

 With additional training, the skills and knowledge gained from being an auto body technician can also enable you to transition to related occupations in the trades, or even get a head start on training at an auto mechanic, heavy equipment mechanic, drafting, or welding school if you decide to take your career in a slightly different direction.

 How Can I Get Started?

 There are a number of ways to get started.
 You could try talking with a few experienced auto body technicians.
 See if you can job shadow them to get their advice and see what an average day is like.
 And, you can begin researching your options right now by checking out the list of schools above.
 Your love of cars and restoration could soon turn into a career full of satisfying possibilities.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last accessed on April 22, 2016.

 ** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last accessed on February 17, 2016.